awebfactory/react-pathways/README.md

+#### Under heavy refactoring, do not clone at this time

 [note: now being refactored, the old 2015-oct "ancient history" branch has been conserved for the convenience of those using it (`git checkout 2015-oct`)]

 # react-starter
-A minimalist latest version react and react-router skeleton, an exploration for personal use (ES6, browserify, watchify, browsersync, sass, npm instead of gulp...)
+A minimalist latest version react, react-router, redux and jwt/bcrypt auth skeleton with node/express server and REST API server.
+An exploration for personal use (ES6, browserify, watchify, browsersync, sass, npm instead of gulp...)

 ## Minimalist instructions